 - lose weight because of difficulty feeding and because the cough causes vomiting

-Older babies and young children
+Older pēpi and young tamariki

 The early stage of whooping cough